Hensel minimality I

 For $x \in K$, set $W_x := \{\rv(x' - x) \mid x' \in K, x' \sim x\}$.
 Since $B$ is disjoint from $\acl_K(\emptyset)$, there exists a single set $W \subset \RV$ such that $W_x = W$ for all $x \in B$ (by Corollary~\ref{cor:prep}).
 This set $W$ yields a set $T \subset k$ such that $z \sim_k z'$ if and only if $z - z' \in T$ (for $z, z' \in k$).

 A straight-forward computation shows: The fact that ``$z - z' \in T$'' defines an equivalence relation on $k$ implies that $T$ is a $\ZZ$-submodule of $k$.
-The number of equivalence classes is equal to the cardinality of the $\ZZ$-module quotient $k/T$, so to finish the proof of the lemma\footnote{The second author would like to thank W.~Singhof for providing that argument during a coffee break.}, suppose that this quotient has finite cardinality $N > 1$.
+The number of equivalence classes is equal to the cardinality of the $\ZZ$-module quotient $k/T$, so to finish the proof of the lemma\footnote{The authors would like to thank W.~Singhof for providing the argument at the end the proof of \Cref{lem:equivalence}.}, suppose that this quotient has finite cardinality $N > 1$.
 Then for any $z \in k$, we have $Nz \in T$.
 However, this fails if we choose any $z' \in k \setminus T$ and set $z := \frac1Nz'$. \end{proof}

 We now come to the proof of Theorem~\ref{thm:high-ord}.
 It goes by induction on $r$, where Corollaries~\ref{cor:high-ord} and \ref{cor:high-ord-S} are used as intermediate steps.
 More precisely, Theorem~\ref{thm:high-ord} follows from the following four lemmas: